 Animax Designs has become a leading theatrical creature shop for puppets and advanced effects technology for television, film and theme parks.

-Aside from showing off creatures and 3-d branded characters, owner Chuck Fawcett wanted a new an animatronic head that could be controlled virtually.
+Aside from showing off creatures, and 3-d branded characters, owner Chuck Fawcett wanted a new an animatronic head that could be controlled virtually.

 The week prior, I flew to their workshop in Nashville where I quickly named and developed the backstory to this character to promote conversations with the guests.
 I also wrote bits and jokes for pre-recorded special “hellos” to executives, and shout outs to passersby when the head wasn’t being performed live.